 - Strong problem solving, research and analytical skills

 - Must be a highly energetic professional with a track record of building donor relationships.
-Passionate & committed to going out and getting gifts
+Passionate and committed to meeting with donors and securing gifts

 - Strong organizational and strategic planning skills

-- Team-oriented style with track record of respecting co-workers and volunteers and dealing with conflict effectively
+- Team-oriented approach with a track record of respecting co-workers and volunteers

-- Must be self motivated, self-starting, sophisticated, creative, and have strong attention to detail
+- Must be self-motivated, creative, and have great attention to detail

 - Flexibility to work some evenings and weekends